Table of Contents

 *Some suggested times to use whole group

-Transitions, math fact practice, spelling practice, trivia, discussion questions, reading reflections, writing prompts, community building games, reminders, music.
+Transitions, math fact practice, spelling practice, trivia, discussion questions, writing prompts, games, music.

 For small group facilitation, one way to use the device is to have students sitting at a table or around the device and rotate in a circle to designate the caller.
 You can also use the whiteboard system.
 Again in a K-2 classroom, it works best to have the teacher as the caller.